 Once again, I crisscrossed that cemetery, from pine tree to pine tree, hopping over frozen snow.
 Each time, the tombstone was a total bust.
 Finally, I walked straight toward those wind chimes, soft and low, singing out over the rolling hills.

 “For the love of God,” I hollered.
 I stood next to my aunt’s grave and laughed so hard I cried.

 I called my cousin, my aunt’s daughter and my oldest friend, and regaled her with my escapade.
-She howled with laughter as tears streamed down my face.
+She could not stop laughing.
 I think that is the real beauty of life: that we can laugh even as we mourn.

 Saint Ignatius taught that God can be found in high-highs and low-lows—and that both are holy.
 He named one consolation, the other, desolation.
 He understood that one was not better or more desirable than the other.
 They both happen many times in our lives.
 What matters, he suggested, is how we use them, how we allow sorrow and joy to break us open, to restore and transform us.
 To embolden us to live our lives more fully.

 In this unrelenting time, with the global pandemic and loss around every corner, my prayer is that laughter and joy, wherever and however they find us, lift us up and lighten our loads.
 That they propel us forward, one step at a time, on our own faith walks.